cskau/lil-t/README.md

 ## System setup

-Configure overlay to pipe PWM to BCM pins 13 and 18, and remove hissing background noise by disabling dithering.
+If you're using a Raspberry Pi Zero, you can configure overlay to pipe PWM to BCM pins 13 and 18, and remove hissing background noise by disabling dithering.

 Add to `/boot/config.txt`:
 ```
 dtoverlay=pwm-2chan,pin=18,func=2,pin2=13,func2=4
 disable_audio_dither=1
 ```

+Note: You'll also need to filter the raw output if you're using the pins directly.

 Packages to `$ sudo apt-get install`:
 ```